garcia2697/bug-free-goggles/gist-template.md

 ### Greedy and Lazy Match
 * + {} These are greedy operators.
-They will expand the search as far as the text is provided.
+They will expand the search as far as the text is provided.<br>
 ?
 This is a lazy operator.
 Causes the search to match as few as possible.

 ### Boundaries
 \b Matches where this is a word boundary.
-Word boundary is where one side is a word character and the other side is not.
+Word boundary is where one side is a word character and the other side is not. <br>
 \B Matches where there is not a word boundary.